openservicebrokerapi/servicebroker/specs/sb/api.md

 <tr>
   <td><a href="#SchemaObject">&nbsp;&nbsp;&nbsp;service_instances</a></td>
   <td>object</td>
-  <td>The schema definitions for the input properties for a service instance.</td>
+  <td>The schema definitions for the input and output properties for a service instance.</td>
 </tr>
 <tr>
   <td><a href="#SchemaObject">&nbsp;&nbsp;&nbsp;service_bindings</a></td>
   <td>object</td>
-  <td>The schema definitions for the input properties for a service binding.
+  <td>The schema definitions for the input and output properties for a service binding.
 Used only if the service is bindable.</td>
 </tr>
 </tbody>
 </table>